adrianco/rs-tesla-telemetry/README.md

 [29] "Tire.Slip.Rear.Right....est.."
 ```

-The app also persists a list of laps, with the structure shown above, and a summary data frame lapdf as shown below.
+The app also persists a list of laps, with the structure shown above, that have been collapsed so that each GPS point has averaged data (6-10 points) to reduce the size, and a summary data frame lapdf as shown below.

 ```
 > names(lapdf)